TwoBit-Coders/COMSYSHACKATHON-5/README.md

 🔹 gender_classifier_resnet50.pth
 Pretrained ResNet50 model weights for gender classification.

+🔹 modelcreation.py
+Builds and returns the ResNet50 model with the correct structure for embedding extraction.

 🔹 modelprediction.py
 Contains logic to load the model and make predictions from face images.